codeceptjs/CodeceptJS/docs/pageobjects.md

 });
 ```

 Page Objects can be be functions, arrays or classes.
-When declared page objects as classes you can easily extend them in other page objects.
+When declared as classes you can easily extend them in other page objects.

 Here is an example of declaring page object as a class: